gmofishsauce/yarc/doc/AssemblyLanguage.md

 ```

 Substitue `value` when `symbol` is encountered in the source text.
 In order
-to avoid some of the complexities of generalized macro processing, several
+to avoid some of the complexities of generalized macro processing, the value
-restrictions are placed on string values:

-1. The value may not contain newlines or double quotes.
-1. The value may not contain the dot character, thus no builtin symbols.
+may not contain a dot (".").
+This prevents builtins in the expansion text.

-The `.set` builtin is intended to address a limited set of situations.
-In
-particular, use of strings is restricted to `.include` and to sequences of
+The values may be numbers or strings.
+Initially, string values are intended
-"bitfield = value" expressions and these are expanded only within the `.slot`
+for one purpose only: sequences of "bitfield = value" expressions that will
-builtin described below.
+be expanded within the `.slot` builtin described later.
 Examples:

 ```
 .set RSP 5